 - Debatably the case with Bridget von Hammersmark in Inglourious Basterds after she shoots the unarmed Wilhelm in cold blood.
 Killing him is clearly the only sensible thing to do to protect the mission, but the audience has reason to like him and it comes across as a bit chilling.
 She then almost at once makes the murder pointless by leaving behind obvious evidence that incriminates her and leads directly to her own death.

 - Piranha 3D had a particularly cold example of this.
-The pragmatist was determined to get to shore, so he used his motorboat to plow through people being attack by Piranhas, almost certainly killing some of them.
-Then his propeller got caught in a girls hair, and in the process of trying to start it up again he ripped off her face.
+The pragmatist was determined to get to shore, so he used his motorboat to plow through people being attacked by Piranhas, almost certainly killing some of them.
+Then his propeller got caught in a girl's hair, and in the process of trying to start it up again, he ripped off her face.
 It did no good, he was dead in the water, his boat was overturned by people trying to get away from the piranhas, and he was promptly eaten.

 - In The Thing (1982), Blair is probably one of the very first members of the team to realize just how bad the situation is.
 This causes him to completely flip his lid.
-He begins destroying vital equipment such as the radio, then kills all of the base's dogs then nearly kills several people.
+He begins destroying vital equipment such as the radio, then kills all of the base's dogs, then nearly kills several people.
 Over the course of the film, it becomes clear that these were entirely valid decisions.
 He destroyed the radio (and possibly sabotaged the vehicles) to prevent a breach of quarantine, killed the dogs as they were the most likely to be infected, and tried to kill the others when they moved to stop him.
 By the end of the film, he not only dies, but we discover he is now the last and most intelligent of the infected, basically becoming the movie's Big Bad.
 Though, then again, the time lapse of his assimilation is ambiguous; the alien itself may have been the one to do all these things.

 - The Masters of Horror episode "Dance of the Dead" did this, although the victim's pragmatic decision was unquestionably one of the coldest things on this list.
 A mother of two sold her older daughter, who was a strung-out junkie in the process of overdosing to a man who would reanimate her lifeless body to dance in his freak show, so that she could support her younger daughter.
 In the end she was killed and the surviving daughter traded the mother's body for the sister's so that the sister could be buried.

-- In The Venture Brothers season 3 episode "The Lepidopterists", a running joke about 21 and 24's seeming invulnerability despite their total lack of competency throughout the series leads up to their concluding that if this were a tv show, they'd be main characters and therefore don't have to worry about being killed.
+- In The Venture Bros. season 3 episode "The Lepidopterists", a running joke about 21 and 24's seeming invulnerability despite their total lack of competency throughout the series leads up to their concluding that if this were a TV show, they'd be main characters and therefore don't have to worry about being killed.
 The flipside is that smart and competent Henchman 1, aka Scott Hall, must suffer Death By Samson after his first appearance simply because that's what happens to people who take their jobs seriously in this show.
-See also: Speedy.